 “Great West End Fire” in Long Branch, 1909.

-Bruce Springsteen and the E Street Band in front of Reed’s Bicycle Shop in West End, 1973.
-The photo became a cover for the band’s second album: The Wild, The Innocent and The E Street Shuffle.
+Bruce Springsteen and the E Street Band in front of Reed’s Bicycle Shop in West End, August 1973.
+The photo became the cover for the band’s second album: The Wild, The Innocent and The E Street Shuffle.

 “On the Beach, Long Branch, NJ” by Winslow Homer, 1870s.

 St. Michael’s Church in West End, early 1900s.
 Dedicated in August 1891, the first pastor was the Rev. Richard Crean (from 1892 to 1928).
 The popular Monsignor Paul Bradley led this Catholic church from 1969-1989.